 - Step Four Punch a hole at the cross hair marks.

 - Step Five Thread a rubber band through one hole and secure.
 Repeat for other side.

 Your brain cannot process rapidly moving images and instead it creates it’s own combination image which is what you see when you spin the disc!
 It’s also similar you what your brain does with the information it receives from each individual eye, it combines the view from each of your eyes into the image you actually see.
 Try shutting one eye at a time and looking at a very close object.
 You’ll notice that the view from each individual eye is different from the view you have of the object with both eyes open.
 The brain is crazy like that!

 M.C.
 Escher.
 What kid isn’t fascinated with M.C.
 Escher and his design work?
 I used to have several posters of his and would stare at them trying to make sense of what was going on.
 If you like optical illusions you must check out his work.
 Escher was heavily influenced by mathematics and geometry and his scenes show impossible constructions.
 They are a geeky architect’s dream!

 Did you really think I would let Valentine’s Day pass by without a Valentine’s project that incorporated science?
 I can’t help myself!
 This is a really fun little optical illusion your kids can impress their friend’s with.

-For more Valentine’s inspiration with an educational twist check out our mini eBook
+For more Valentine’s check out our Valentine’s Day Activity Pack

 Are you passionate about raising creative kids?